MLHale/GenCyber-web-content/day1/github-primer.md

 ##### Initialize a new repository

+> We do not need to use this option currently, so you may move to [Step 4](#step-4)

 For option #2, navigate to the folder with your files.
 Then use the init command: `git init`.
 That's it!
-We do not need to use this option currently, so let's move to [Step 4](#step-4)

 [Top](#table-of-contents)